 Who likes to remember tons of passwords?
 No one.
 Agreed?
 That’s why many of us have been using the best iPhone password managers to take the desired control over the secret codes.
-What could be music to many ears, Apple now allows iPhone and iPad users to change the default password autofill provider in iOS 12.
+What could be music to many ears, Apple now allows iPhone and iPad users to change the default password autofill provider.

 That means if you don’t find the “iCloud-Keychain” living up to your demand, you can set popular third-party password managers like 1Password and LastPass as your default autofill provider on your iPhone.